gitlabhq/gitlabhq/doc/gitlab-geo/ssh.md

 lookups](../administration/operations/speed_up_ssh.html).

-Note that the 'Write to "authorized keys" file' checkbox only needs to be selected on the primary node since it will be reflected automatically in the secondary if database replication is working.
+Note that the 'Write to "authorized keys" file' checkbox only needs to be unchecked on the primary node since it will be reflected automatically in the secondary if database replication is working.